DSLR vs Mirrorless Cameras – Which is Better?

 In the professional photography industry, everyone is talking about mirrorless cameras and how they are the best thing ever.

-We are not saying they are not as good as people say, but here the question arises, is it worth it to upgrade to a mirrorless camera?
+We are not saying they are not as good as people say, but here the question arises, is it worth upgrading to a mirrorless camera?

 DSLR and mirrorless cameras are both capable of professional photography as they allow you to interchange lenses if required.